Skip to content

 If you're not quite yet, we recommend viewing our articles on How to configure MustMeet, how to set up Custom Groups and MustMeet - Generating and using Meeting Scores.

-- Create and your buyer/ supplier groups as normal.
+1. Create and your Buyer and Supplier groups as normal.

-- Add the relevant participant profiles to the buyer/supplier groups.
+2. Add the relevant participant profiles to the Buyer and Supplier groups.

-You’ll then need to make sure that the group containing people that need to make preferences against companies are permitted to do so.
+You’ll then need to make sure that the group containing people that need to make preferences against companies can do so.

 Again, here's an example using where Buyers can only make preferences on Supplier companies: